MicrosoftDocs/microsoft-community-training/microsoft-community-training/infrastructure-management/install-your-platform-instance/3_installation-guide-detailed-steps.md

 If you have a free trial Azure subscription, please upgrade to a Pay-as-you-go Azure subscription.
 See the [**detailed steps here**](https://docs.microsoft.com/azure/billing/billing-upgrade-azure-subscription#upgrade-your-azure-free-account). **We currently do not support Microsoft Community Training on free trial Azure subscriptions.**

+> [!WARNING]
-@(Warning)(Tips)(If you’re a nonprofit organization who wants to use Microsoft Community Training platform, you can apply and avail the Azure grant subject to eligibility.
-See the [**detailed steps here**](../../infrastructure-management/install-your-platform-instance/10_setup-platform-instance-on-azure-subscription-for-nonprofits).)
+> If you’re a nonprofit organization who wants to use Microsoft Community Training platform, you can apply and avail the Azure grant subject to eligibility.
+See the [**detailed steps here**](../../infrastructure-management/install-your-platform-instance/10_setup-platform-instance-on-azure-subscription-for-nonprofits).

 ### 2. Get the right ownership access
 Get the ownership access to your pay-as-you-go Azure subscription.
 To learn more about how to get access, refer [**this article**](https://docs.microsoft.com/azure/role-based-access-control/overview) on Azure documentation.